spencertipping/ni/doc/ni_by_example_2.md

 ##Hadoop Streaming MapReduce & HDFS I/O

-`ni` and MapReduce complement each other very well; in particular, the MapReduce paradigm provides
+`ni` and MapReduce complement each other very well; in particular, the MapReduce paradigm provides efficient large-scale sorting and massive horizontal scaling to `ni`, while `ni` provides concise options to

 ####MapReduce Fundamentals

-MapReduce landed with a splash in 2004 with this [excellent paper](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) by Jeffrey Dean and Sanjay Ghemawat of Google.
+MapReduce landed with a splash in 2004 with this [excellent paper](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) by Jeffrey Dean and Sanjay Ghemawat of Google and (with Hadoop) in many ways ushered in the era of "big data."

 To understand how to best use `ni` with MapReduce, it's important to understand how it works.

 The MapReduce paradigm breaks down into three steps:

 1. Map
-2. Combine
+2. Combine (optional)
 3. Reduce

-Combine is always optional, and you can also run jobs that are map-only or reduce-only.
+In general, a mapper will read in large, often unstructured data, and output  more highly structured information, which will be combined into statements about the original data by the reduce operation.
+Because both map and reduce occur across many processors, there is often high network overhead transferring data from mappers to reducers.
+A combiner is used to reduce the amount of data passed between mappers and reducers.

 ####MapReduce Example: Word Count

 The classic example of a MapReduce job is counting the words in a document.
 Let's see how it fits with the MapReduce technique.

-If we were going to do this on a single machine, we might follow a process like the following:
+If we were going to count the words in a document on a single machine, we might follow a process like the following:

 1. Read in a line of text
 2. Split the line into words